nydw/myconf/README.md

 myconf
 ======

-this is my conf about  .bashrc,vim and emacs.
+this is my conf about  .bashrc and vim.